thomaskrause/task-picker/README.md

 Currently, the following task/issue trackers are supported:

 - CalDAV,
-- GitHub and
+- GitHub,
-- GitLab
+- GitLab and
 - OpenProject

 All support due dates, but for GitHub issues have to be part of a milestone with